bfe2021/go-bfe/cmd/devp2p/README.md

 ### Bfe Protocol Test Suite

-The Bfe Protocol test suite is a conformance test suite for the [ong protocol][ong].
+The Bfe Protocol test suite is a conformance test suite for the [bfe protocol][bfe].

-To run the ong protocol test suite against your implementation, the node needs to be initialized as such:
+To run the  bfe  protocol test suite against your implementation, the node needs to be initialized as such:

 1. initialize the gbfe node with the `genesis.json` file contained in the `testdata` directory
 2. import the `halfchain.rlp` file in the `testdata` directory